 "Open traffic construction is becoming increasingly common."

 1. Be seen If you're working in a busy area or during evening and night hours, high visibility should be of the utmost importance.
 These scenarios require reflective vests and other PPE that alert passersby of your presence - particularly by major motorways.
 According to the Federal Highway Administration, highway improvement projects that expose workers to open traffic are becoming increasingly common, while simultaneously motorways are becoming more widely used.
 This means construction workers are at a high risk of being placed in conditions with low visibility.
-The FHWA recommends not only wearing high visibility apparel, but also implementing additional lighting, speed control, worker safety planning and additional worker training.
+The FHWA recommends not only wearing high visibility apparel but also implementing additional lighting, speed control, worker safety planning, and additional worker training.
 The organization also notes that yellow-green vests and other apparel may help drivers differentiate workers from traffic cones and other orange construction items.

 2. Be thorough There's no reason to take unnecessary risks when tackling a work-related task.
 It's easy to convince yourself that a job probably won't call for specific tools right up until the moment you need them.
 For example, it may seem like protective goggles and a respirator aren't necessary when you begin a job, but then the air fills with dust and other particles that make it hard to breathe or hurt your eyes.
 If there's even a minuscule chance an item of protective clothing will be needed, it's better to bring it along and put it aside rather than find yourself stranded without it.
 Thoroughness is also an important tenet when donning safety clothing such as coveralls or hazardous materials gowns.
-Such clothes should be inspected for rips and tears, adjusted to fit properly and disposed of in a safe manner.
+Such clothes should be inspected for rips and tears, adjusted to fit properly, and disposed of safely.

 3. Always protect your hands According to the Occupational Safety and Health Administration, nearly 20 percent of work-related disabling injuries occur to the hands.
 Consider that your hands are responsible for performing many actions both in your professional and personal life, and a severe injury can cause a traumatic change to both.
 After all, there's a reason work gloves come in so many variations.
 Gloves are an integral item of safety clothing that can be used to mitigate cuts, scrapes, contact injuries, and other potential problems.
 Check out MFASCO's guide to workplace hand safety for more details.
 In some ways, damaged safety clothing creates an additional element of danger because it provides the guise of protection and safety.
 For example, a worker wearing gloves with holes in them may be more likely to try and pick up a hazardous object than a worker not wearing any gloves at all.
 Such scenarios provide workers with a false sense of confidence that can result in careless injuries.
 Work sites should have extra safety clothing (vests, gloves, overalls, etc.) on hand so that workers can replace these items as needed.
 This requires that businesses carefully measure their stockpile of health and safety products to ensure there isn't a period where the needed PPE isn't available.

 5. Have a backup plan Comprehensive safety clothing is only one aspect of creating a healthy and safe work environment.
-When injuries occur during the course of a job, having appropriate protocols and procedures in place is key.
-One important element of these procedures is to have a robust first aid kit available, so that injuries can be addressed onsite or handled until professional help arrives.
-Again, this is one of the reasons an initial hazard assessment is crucial, because it allows managers to minimize potential risks and prepare for possible hazards.
+When injuries occur during a job, having appropriate protocols and procedures in place is key.
+One important element of these procedures is to have a robust first aid kit available so that injuries can be addressed onsite or handled until professional help arrives.
+Again, this is one of the reasons an initial hazard assessment is crucial, it allows managers to minimize potential risks and prepare for possible hazards.